 Today House 1 is about to be demolished due to the building of new museum buildings at Moesgård Museum, while House 2 is still in use and can be visited at Bork Viking Harbour.
 New studies of household air pollution from solid fuels in reconstructed houses will be conducted during the summer 2013.
 This will give us a better knowledge of the indoor environment in the prehistoric and reconstructed houses.

-All measuring equipment and firewood was either borrowed or sponsored by the two museums, Committee forand Terrain, Moesgård Museum; the Danish National Museum, the Department of Conservation; Technical University of Denmark, Indoor Centre; Aarhus University, the Department of Public Health - Environmental and Occupational Medicine; Aarhus University, Department of and University of California, Berkeley.
+All measuring equipment and firewood was either borrowed or sponsored by the two museums, Committee for Reconstruction and Terrain, Moesgård Museum; the Danish National Museum, the Department of Conservation; Technical University of Denmark, Indoor Centre; Aarhus University, the Department of Public Health - Environmental and Occupational Medicine; Aarhus University, Department of Chemistry and University of California, Berkeley.

 Jannie Marie Christensen has MA in Medieval and Renaissance Archaeology (Denmark)